stripesoc/detections/hermeticwiper/readme.md

 Currently awaiting R&D on Class-4 which is a detection for commandline arguments.

 ## Update
-Added raw-kql files in case you were not into the idea of uploading directly to Sentinel and/or wanted to translate to another platform.
+Added raw-kql files (suffixed -KQL) in case you were not into the idea of uploading directly to Sentinel and/or wanted to translate to another platform.

 The license of this directory is the same as the parent directory, GPL.